DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00008_reelase-test-plan.md

 The release plan will be shared with the Product Owner and relevant stakeholders for review and approval.
 Upon receiving approval, the release will proceed with the planned testing and deployment activities.
 After the changes are validated in pre-production, they will be deployed to production for final sanity testing.

 **Note:** The CFR data will be loaded into pre-production for review by the stakeholders and will not be released to production until approval.
-It will be released after the code release to production.
+It will be released at the end after other remaining release to production is complete.

 **Sign-off:**